(for veterinary information only)

 In humans, this medication is used in the treatment of peripheral vascular disease such as sickle cell anemia.
 In the horse, it is used in the treatment of navicular bone disease where increased microcirculation is an important part of therapy.
 In small animal practice, its uses are only recently being explored.

 This medication is used to enhance healing in chronic ulcerative conditions such as dermatomyositis of collies and shelties and may be helpful in treating allergic reactions caused by physical contact with the allergen (i.e. contact allergic dermatitis) or by airborne exposure to the allergen (i.e. atopic dermatitis).
 Ear margin vasculitis (blood vessel inflammation) can also be treated with pentoxifylline as can other immune mediated vasculitis issues in the skin.
-More recently pentoxifylline is being used in the treatment of plasma cell pododermatitis, pancreatitis, and systemic lupoid onychodystrophy (a toenail disease).
+More recently pentoxifylline is being used in the treatment of pancreatitis, as well as systemic lupoid onychodystrophy (a toenail disease).
 Pentoxifylline is being considered for many diseases where microcirculation is considered to be an issue so long as there is no increase in bleeding tendency.

 INTERACTIONS WITH OTHER DRUGS